-Sewing terms and what they mean
+What are sewing terms and what do they mean?

 Don’t let not understanding a sewing term stop your dressmaking creativity.

 We’ve an A-Z of guide to all terms you’ll find on a sewing pattern

 Adjustment line: Indicates where a pattern can be lengthened or shortened.

 Alter: Term used to change or revise a pattern or garment to fit an individual.

 Anchoring stitches: These machine stitches are sewn with zero stitch length to keep from pulling out and also the term is used when you stitch backwards for a couple of stitches to anchor.

 Armscye: The opening in a bodice to which the sleeve is attached (also more commonly known as an armhole).